ArnoldDP/OStim-Community-Modlist/README.md

 **Disclaimer:**

 I am currently in the process of cleaning and updating the list, the downloadable version you see below will be the last version that uses Skyrim version 1.6.353.
-The next version will be on 1.5.97, have most of the bugs fixed, and two profiles, one for performance and one for quality.
-In addition, there will also be an extremely lightweight and stripped down version of the modlist with just the bare essentials.
-You can use the current version of the list, but it was not held to the same standard as the coming update.
+The next version will be on 1.5.97, have most of the bugs fixed, some minor optimizations for better performance, and a little bit more content.
+While I did want to create seperate profiles for performance and quality variations of the list, it would honestly be a waste of time.

 <details>
  <summary>Description</summary>